epfml/disco/mobile-browser-based-version/server/README.md

 From this folder, you can run the server on localhost:8080 with `npm run dev`.
 This runs via the `nodemon` package, so it automatically restarts the process after changes.

 To automatically restarts the process after changes, the server also supports the `nodemon` package.
-It can be installed using

 ### Testing the server locally